County Leadership Team

 Dena R. Diorio, Mecklenburg County Manager

-Dena R. Diorio has been a leader in public administration since 1988.
-After graduate school, Dena began a 10-year stint with the City of New York, eight of which were in the Mayor’s Office.
-Dena started as a financial analyst in the Departments of Sanitation and General Services where she provided financial support to various operating divisions.
-In 1990, she was appointed a supervising analyst at the Mayor’s Office of Operations where she rose to the level of deputy director in only five years.
-In 1995, she was appointed the director of City Legislative Affairs and served as the mayor’s lobbyist to the City Council.
-In that role, she is credited with facilitating the passage of over 100 local laws included in the mayor’s legislative agenda.
-She successfully served under three different mayors.
+Dena Diorio has been a leader in public administration since 1988.
+After graduate school Dena started what would be a ten-year stint with the City of New York, eight of which were in the Mayor’s Office.
+Serving under three different Mayors, Dena started as a financial analyst in the Departments of Sanitation and General Services where she provided financial support to various operating divisions.
+In 1990, she was appointed a supervising analyst at the Mayor’s Office of Operations where she rose to the level of Deputy Director in only five years.
+In 1995, she was appointed the Director of City Legislative Affairs and served as the Mayor’s lobbyist to the City Council.
+In that role she is credited with facilitating the passage of over 100 local laws included in the Mayor’s legislative agenda.

 In her role as County Manager, Dena serves on a variety of boards including Charlotte Center City Partners, the Charlotte Sports Foundation, the Charlotte Regional Business Alliance, Blumenthal Performing Arts, and United Way of Central Carolinas.